 Long-acting progestogen contraceptives

-Norethisterone is a progestogen medicine.
+Norethisterone is a hormone (progestogen) medicine.
 It is not commonly used to treat heavy periods.
 It is sometimes considered if other treatments have not worked, are unsuitable or are not wanted.
 Norethisterone is given to take on days 5-26 of your menstrual cycle (day 1 is the first day of your period).
-However, taking norethisterone in this way does not act as a contraceptive.
+Taking norethisterone in this way does not act as a contraceptive.

-The reason why norethisterone is not commonly used as a regular treatment is because many women get side-effects, such as bloating, fluid retention, breast tenderness, nausea, headache and dizziness.
-However, norethisterone is used as a temporary measure to stop very heavy menstrual bleeding (see 'Emergency treatment to rapidly stop heavy bleeding' below).
+The reason why norethisterone is not commonly used as a regular treatment is because it is less effective than the other options.
+Also many women develop side-effects.
+However, norethisterone may be used as a temporary measure to stop very heavy menstrual bleeding (see 'Emergency treatment to rapidly stop heavy bleeding' below).

 Other hormonal treatments, such as gonadotrophin-releasing hormone (GnRH) analogues, are occasionally used by specialists in hospital.
 However, they are not routine treatments, due to various side-effects that commonly occur.